-Meth can make your body temperature so hot that you pass out.
+Meth can make your body so hot that you pass out.
 Sometimes this can kill you.

 Meth can make you feel like bugs are crawling on or under your skin.
 It makes you scratch a lot.
 Scratching causes sores on your face and arms.

-Meth use can quickly lead to addiction and hurt different parts of your brain.
-It can cause thinking and emotional problems that don't go away or that come back again even after you quit using the drug.
-For instance, you might feel, hear, or see things that aren't there.
+Meth use can hurt different parts of your brain.
+It can cause thinking and emotional problems that don't go away.
+Even after you quit using meth, the thoughts can come back.
+For example, you might feel, hear, or see things that aren't there.
 You might think that people are out to get you or start believing strange ideas that can't really be true.

 People who are trying to quit taking meth might:

 - get really tired but have trouble sleeping